nodejs/node/BUILDING.md

 * GNU Make 3.81 or newer

 On macOS, install the `Xcode Command Line Tools` by running `xcode-select --install`.
-Alternatively, if you already have the full Xcode installed, you can find them under the menu `Xcode -> Open Developer Tool -> More Developer Tools...`.
+Alternatively, if you already have the full XcodeI installed, you can find them under the menu `Xcode -> Open Developer Tool -> More Developer Tools...`.
 This step will install `clang`, `clang++`, and `make`.